lunatic1hero/cybersoc/IMPLEMENT.md

 # cybersoc
-building a web application firewall is build to prevent attacks like sql-injection ........
+building a web application firewall to prevent attacks like sql-injection and xss.